yolken/yolken-blog/site/_posts/2021-08-01-most-core-values-are-meaningless.md

 This principle is often violated in the context of employee or candidate evaluations.
 At one former employer, it was decided to remove all of the technical feedback from the engineer performance evaluation process and just have questions about how well each person embodied the company's core values.
-At other places, I've been asked to evaluate interview candidates on the company's core values, even for non-behavioral interviews like coding questions.
+At other places, I've been asked to evaluate job candidates on the company's core values, even for non-behavioral interviews like coding questions.

-#### Consider other names

-The term "core values" often
+A good software engineer is strong on both technical and behavioral dimensions.
+A good company has good values but also has solid technology and products that customers like.
+Values are necessary but not sufficient conditions for success.

 ## Conclusion

+Many tech companies have adopted core values, but unfortunately only a subset of these are meaningful.
+Values like "be rigorous" and "be respectful" sound nice but don't set your company apart or inspire people to behave in a way that they wouldn't otherwise.